• Recipe Index

 • Plus get more Peruvian recipes in the South American recipes archives.

-aji verde Peruvian green sauce in bowl
+dish of aji verde Peruvian green sauce with chili in front

 Print Recipe

-5 from 2 votes
+4.34 from 3 votes

 Aji verde - Peruvian green sauce